RedExpertAlliance/katacoda-scenarios/oci-course/oci-functions-objects-apigateway/step3.md

 In this step, you wrap the FileWriter application in a Function and deploy that function on OCI.
 Then we will invoke the function.

-Check the contents of file `~/oracle-cloud-native-meetup-20-january-2020/functions/file-writer/func.js`.
+Check the contents of file `~/oracle-cloud-native-meetup-20-january-2020/functions/file-writer/func.js` in the IDE.
 This file is the wrapper for the Fn Function around the FileWriter application.

-`cat ~/oracle-cloud-native-meetup-20-january-2020/functions/file-writer/func.js`{{execute}}
+Open the file *func.yaml* in the IDE.
+Change the *name* of the function from *file-writer* to *file-writer#* , where # is the LAB_ID you have been assigned.

-Open the file *func.yaml* in the text editor.
-Change the name of the function from *file-writer* to *file-writer#* , where # is the LAB_ID you have been assigned.
+`echo $LAB_ID`{{execute}}

 Let's deploy this function to application `lab#`.
 Execute the next command - make sure you are in the correct directory.